-We anticipate that adequate cash will be generated from operations to fund our operating and administrative expenses, and all continuing debt service obligations, including the debt service obligations of the Bonds.
+We anticipate that adequate cash will be generated from operations to fund our operating and administrative expenses, and any continuing debt service obligations.
 However, our ability to finance our operations is subject to some uncertainties.
 Our ability to generate working capital is dependent the performance of the mortgagor related to each of our assets and the economic and business environments of the various markets in which our underlying collateral properties are located.
 Our ability to liquidate our assets is partially dependent upon the state of real estate markets and the ability of mortgagors to obtain financing at reasonable commercial rates.
 In general, we intend to pay debt service from cash flow obtained from operations.
 If cash flow from operations is insufficient then we may exercise the option to partially leverage the asset to increase liquidity.
-If we have not generated sufficient cash flow from our operations and other sources, such as from borrowings, we may use funds out of our Bond Service Reserve.
-Moreover, our Manager may change this policy, in its sole discretion, at any time to facilitate meeting its cash flow obligations.
-See "Description of Bonds - Certain Covenants" in this offering circular for more information.